Health Alerts

 Fair Information

 The Department's Division of Animal Industry sets guidelines to help ensure the health and safety of animals at county fairs across New York, in addition to the Great New York State Fair.
-Animal health requirements for 2024 county fairs and the New York State Fair are available below.
+Animal health requirements for 2025 county fairs and the New York State Fair will be posted here when they are available.
 Learn more about fairs in New York.

 Programs & Permits